stephenp24/irtree/README.md

-# sconfig
+# irtree

-Welcome to `sconfig`, a library for easily resolving complex data inheritance written in Python.
+Welcome to `irtree`, a library for easily resolving complex data inheritance written in Python.

 ## Introduction

 Inheritance is a powerful feature that allows one set of data to inherit attributes from another set data.
 However, when dealing with complex inheritance hierarchies, it can be difficult to correctly resolve the inherited data.
-This is where `sconfig` comes in.
+This is where `irtree` comes in.

 ## Features